and customer service teams on the same page.

-A well-executed CRM deployment will change the way you do business by transforming your relationships with prospects and customers, and by refining and revamping internal processes.
-But for CRM to achieve its full potential, it must be embraced and actively used by all stakeholders.
+A well-executed Microsoft Dynamics 365 CRM Implementation will change the way you do business by transforming your relationships with prospects and customers, and by refining and revamping internal processes.
+But for Dynamics CRM to achieve its full potential, it must be embraced and actively used by all stakeholders.

 Resisting change and clinging to what’s familiar are part of human nature, even when such resistance works against us.
-What can you do to improve user adoption and ensure CRM success?
-Use value selling techniques to convey CRM’s worth to employees, just like you do with prospects and customers!
+What can you do to improve user adoption and ensure Dynamics CRM success?
+Use value selling techniques to convey Dynamics CRM’s worth to employees, just like you do with prospects and customers!

-Employees need to understand CRM’s importance to the business and how it benefits them personally.
+Employees need to understand Dynamics CRM’s importance to the business and how it benefits them personally.
 Closing more sales, earning higher commissions, and meeting performance goals can be powerful motivators.
 So can improving customer satisfaction and net promoter scores.
-Like anything else, if users understand how CRM can make their life better, they are more likely to learn and use it.
+Like anything else, if users understand how Dynamics 365 CRM can make their life better, they are more likely to learn and use it.

 Start with the Configuration Process

 Would you embrace a system that doesn’t solve your problems or help you excel at your job?
 Of course not.
 Users know best what will help or hinder their success, and appreciate being part of the solution.
-Ask, listen, and include their real-world perspective when configuring CRM.
+Ask, listen, and include their real-world perspective when configuring Dynamics 365 CRM.

-To ensure CRM delivers value to diverse stakeholders, the needs of every group should be represented as the system takes shape.
+To ensure Dynamics 365 CRM delivers value to diverse stakeholders, the needs of every group should be represented as the system takes shape.
 We recommend working with carefully selected delegates from sales, marketing, customer service, accounting, and any area that impacts the customer experience.

 Validate that CRM captures the data each group needs, and provides reports, views and dashboards that support decisive, goal-oriented actions.
 Solicit feedback on the effects of planned process changes.
 Seek ways to make customer activity transparent and promote collaboration across groups.
-And make sure the benefits of CRM are accessible on all appropriate devices and platforms.
+And make sure the benefits of Dynamics 365 CRM are accessible on all appropriate devices and platforms.

 Test Before Going Live

 Use the testing phase to uncover blocks to user adoption and take steps to address any impediments, now or as future enhancements.
-Once convinced of CRM’s value, these users are instrumental in persuading their peers to accept CRM and support the organization’s mission in deploying it.
+Once convinced of Dynamics 365 CRM’s value, these users are instrumental in persuading their peers to accept CRM and support the organization’s mission in deploying it.